madebymido/khoyaa/README.md

 Feel free to use it as inspiration, but please give credit if you reuse major parts.
 ---
 Made with ❤️ by **Khoyaa**
+If you need help, feel free to write me direct message on discord: khoya.berlin